New York City ending business ties with Trump Organization, mayor says

 The New York-based Trump Organization did not immediately reply to a request for comment.

 On Jan.
 6, Trump addressed thousands of supporters, reiterating his unsupported claim that his re-election was stolen.
-He urged them to march to the Capitol where Congress was affirming President-elect Joe Biden’s election by the Electoral College.
+He urged them to march to the Capitol where Congress was affirming President-elect Joe Biden’s victory in the Electoral College.

 The crowd quickly overwhelmed Capitol security, with many entering the building and forcing a halt to the proceedings as lawmakers took cover in a secure location.
 Five people died as a result of the rampage.